 Dear Ms. Vicki,

 My husband and I have been married for 16 years.
 We have four wonderful children.
-We have reached a point in our lives where we no longer agree on how to raise them -- especially our teenagers,
+But we have reached a point in our lives where we no longer agree on how to raise them -- especially our teenagers.

 Consequently, my daughter has tried leaving the house a couple of times.
 My husband thinks it's better to send her to another family member's house for a while or even to Job Corps so she can learn a lesson, but I refuse.

-Now my husband is saying we should all leave.
-He is talking divorce but says I can't stay in this house.
+Now, my husband is saying we should all leave.
+He is talking divorce and says I can't stay in this house.